mtlynch/docker-flask-upload-demo/README.md

 # Overview

 This is an example project that demonstrates how to package the [Flask Upload Demo App](https://github.com/mtlynch/flask_upload_demo) in a Docker container.

+# Branches

+Each branch demonstrates a slightly different scenario:

+* [master](https://github.com/mtlynch/docker-flask-upload-demo): Demonstrates basic packaging of the demo app.
+* [nginx](https://github.com/mtlynch/docker-flask-upload-demo/tree/nginx): Demonstrates a more realistic real-world architecture where nginx proxies traffic for the app.
+* [gcsfuse](https://github.com/mtlynch/docker-flask-upload-demo/tree/gcsfuse): Demonstrates how to mount a Google Cloud Storage bucket from within the Docker container (assumes the container runs in a Google Compute Engine VM with read/write permissions to Google Cloud Storage).